osi03224/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-Write a function that prints the sum of the two diagonals of a square matrix of integers Create a file that contains the password for the crackme2 executable Write a function that prints the sum of the two diagonals of a square matrix of integers
+Write a function that prints the sum of the two diagonals of a square matrix of integers Create a file that contains the password for the crackme2 executable Write a function that prints the sum of the two diagonals of a square matrix of integers Write a function that prints the sum of the two diagonals of a square matrix of integers